TallKite/linnstrument-firmware/README.md

 Once you know an edo well, you'll probably want to switch to the fretboard dots display.

 To create JI or rank-2 scales with N notes, set the edo to 12 but play as if in N-edo, think one midi note per edostep.
+(Eventually: set the edo to N and turn on raw midi mode.)
 Load a scala file into your synth or run alt-tuner to produce that N-note scale.
 Each note is slightly sharper or flatter from N-edo, thus the pad's note will be different slid up to vs played directly.
 However this is only a comma or so difference even on long slides, which might be tolerable.